VioPaige/HelixDocs/README.md

     Prefix info

-        Currently, changeable prefixes aren't out for Helix, they will most likely be coming before the end of June, the default prefix is "!!".
+        The default prefix is '!!', change this by using the setprefix command.

     General info
         Aliases in command info can be used instead of the command itself, it will still have effect.

     Command info

-        - Verify
+        - Avatar
             - Aliases:
-                - robloverify
-                - robloxverify
+                - av
-            - Arguments:                            <prefix>verify <robloxusername>
+                - pfp
+            - Arguments                             <prefix>avatar
             - Requirements to use:                  none
-            - Usage example:                        !!verify VioPaige
+            - Usage example:                        !!avatar @Paige#3198
-            - Bot response:
+            - Bot response:                         Embed containing the mentioned user's avatar/profile picture
-                - If verified before:               Sucessfully verified as <username>, enjoy your stay!
-                - First time:                       Sucessfully found your roblox account, send a friend request to <botuser>, and then re-run the command.
-                - After friend request:             Sucessfully verified as <username>, enjoy your stay!
-                - Invalid username:                 This username does not exist.

         - Ban
             - Aliases:
                 - exile